 - A-List players of the day deliver sonic treats, including multiple horn players, multiple percussionists, all-male chorus background vocals, the searing fuzzed-out guitar leads of Earl Slick, piano and Mellotron by Mike Garson, and the amazing Herbie Flowers on bass

 The other top live album is, of course, Waiting For Columbus, and the two have much in common.
 Most importantly, the songs played live on both albums are consistently better than their studio versions.
 (This is especially true on the Little Feat album.
-Little Feat was not a studio band and their live arrangements — with the Tower of Power horns — just murder the studio ones.)
+Little Feat was not a studio band and their live arrangements — with the Tower of Power horns — just murder those created in the studio.)

 For us audiophiles, the other reason to own a Hot Copy of David Live or Waiting For Columbus is that the sound is much improved over most of the studio albums in which the material was originally found.
 Have you ever heard a good sounding Diamond Dogs?